muxinc/videojs-mux-kit/README.md

 </video>
 ```

 Of course, you can also initialize all of this via JS as well.
-If you want to include the thumbnail scrubber, include `thumbnailScubber: true` in your Video.js configuration
+If you want to include the thumbnail scrubber, include `timelineHoverPreviews: true` in your Video.js configuration

-## TODO

-- [ ] Player name to identify this player (need to configure that, but only if Data is user-configured)
-- [ ] Compare the bundle size to default Video.js